siamakn/temp-nomad-onboarding-workshop/docs/Module3/5_ELN_using_built-in_schema/M3_2_4_sample_entites.md

 ![Alt text](../images/lab_images/samples.png)

-> For general steps on how to create records in NOMAD using the built-in ELN schema, please see the [Getting strated](M3_2_0_getting_started.md) page.
+> For general steps on how to create records in NOMAD using the built-in ELN schema, please see the [Getting Started](M3_2_0_getting_started.md) page.
 When you reach step 8, select the *Generic Sample ELN* from the drop-down menu, enter a name for your entry, and then click Create.
+> > <mark>SN: I think the above text can be more precise, e.g., For general steps on how to create an entry in NOMAD using the built-in ELN schema, see the section [Entries in NOMAD](M3_2_1_creating_entries_built-in_schema.md).
+When you reach the step depicted in figure 8, select **Generic Sample ELN** from the drop-down menu, enter a name for your entry, and click **Create**. <mark>

 ![Creating an entry in NOMAD for a sample entity and naming it P3HT_thin_film_on_glass](../images/built-in_schema/generic_sample/P3HT_film.png)

-After clicking the Create button, NOMAD will automatically perform the following tasks:
+After clicking the **Create** button, NOMAD will automatically perform the following tasks:
 1. NOMAD creates a file for the entry, using the format *.archive.json*.
 2. The entry file is stored in the main upload directory.
 3. NOMAD will open the entry, switch to the *data* tab, and open the *data* sub-sections page.

-The *data* sub-sections page allows user input to fill in the information about the substance.
+The *data* sub-sections page allows users to input information about the substance.

 The built-in generic ELN schema provides general fields that allow the entry of various quantities:
 * Short Name: This is the name of the record file created.